ftl-tools/project-explorer/roadmap.md

 - [x] Publish the extension to the VSCode marketplace
 - [x] Add the help action icon (show the extension readme in the marketplace)

+## Script Type Items

+- [ ] Add script items to the tree view.
+  - The config for script type items looks like `"typeAndPath": "script:bash script --flags"`.
+Script items have vscode's run icon by default, cannot have children, and tapping on them runs the script headlessly.
+Append an `...` to the label while the script is running, and prevent it from being run again until it finishes.
+- [ ] Support configuring working directory and environment for script items.

 ## Doc Items

 - [ ] Add the doc watching paths to the workspace config